Silverleaf - HR Fundamentals - Maternity Pay

 A pregnant employee qualifies for SMP provided she has:

-• average weekly earnings (AWE) at or above the lower earnings limit (LEL) for National Insurance contributions (NICs), currently £102.00;
+• average weekly earnings (AWE) at or above the lower earnings limit (LEL) for National Insurance contributions (NICs), currently £123

 SMP rates and recovery

-• 90 per cent of their AWE
+• 90 per cent of her AWE

 You can recover some or all of your SMP payments from HM Revenue & Customs (HMRC), this is dependent on the size of your annual NICs liability.